 The Governors review the merits of joining a MAT periodically in order to ensure that the best interests of Esher Church School and its pupils are served.
-For the next academic year they have decided to remain as a Single Academy Trust but will actively review future opportunities for collaboration both formal and informal, giving consideration to strategic partnerships, and formal Multi Academy Trust arrangements.
+The Governors are actively exploring opportunities to join a MAT in the long term.

-The Academy has an effective system of internal financial controls and this is explained in more detail in the Governance Statement on page 9.
+The Academy has an effective system of internal financial controls and this is explained in more detail in the Governance Statement on page 10.